 Hollywood to Palm Springs is just over 100 miles, fine if you have a car, not so fine if you don’t.
 The options include flying, via Philadelphia or taking a train that stops halfway and pours you onto a bus.
 You can hire a chauffeur who will happily drive you out there, but the cost will include his trip home, which starts to get expensive.
-I had been trying to find a solution to drive us from the Chateau Marmont in LA to the JW Marriott in Palm Springs.
+I had been trying to find a solution to drive us from the Chateau Marmont in LA to the JW Marriott in Palm Springs for our Desert Trip weekend.
 After many late nights trying to find a solution for me and the family, I stumbled upon a new idea.
 The Tesloop.

 We met our driver at a charging station down in Culver City and loaded up the bags.
 With just three of us and the driver, we had plenty of space for bags and passengers and soon we were heading down the I10 out of Los Angeles.

-Inside, the car was jam packed with technology.
-The central console where you’d expect the clock, stereo and assorted sweet wrappers is replaced with a large ‘monitor’ like two ipads stuck vertically together which included the GPS for navigation.
+Inside, the car was jam-packed with technology.
+The central console where you’d expect the clock, stereo, and assorted sweet wrappers are replaced with a large ‘monitor’ like two iPads stuck vertically together which included the GPS for navigation.
 The Digital Radio was controlled from the steering wheel and dashboard with great sound quality.
-Mike had on a mix radio which was perfectly cool for our journey.
+Our driver for the day had on a mix radio which was perfectly cool for our journey.

 With a range of around 300 miles, there was plenty of juice to get us out to Palm Desert without stopping.
 We stopped for coffee and a freshen up but it did feel odd to rock up at a gas station and not need fuel.
 (I got a new Foursquare sticker though!)